MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Labels.md

   You can apply manager account level labels at any account level under that manager account.
 You can also apply these labels at campaign, ad groups, ads, and keyword levels within any of these accounts.

-  Anyone who has access to a manager account (even via hierarchy/manager account link) can see and manage those labels within the label’s manager account.
+  Anyone who has access to a manager account (even via hierarchy/manager account link) can see and manage those labels within the labelâ€™s manager account.
 If an agency links to a single ad account, they can't see the manager account level labels above that account.

   > [!IMPORTANT]
   > - You can't use labels from other manager accounts at the account level.